 Practical experience in the areas of rehearsal, choreography production and performance as a choreographer in the Spring Dance Concert.
 May be taken only once.

-A beginning level dance class for male students that surveys jazz, modern and/or ballet techniques.
+A beginning level dance class for all students that surveys jazz, modern and/or ballet techniques.
 Emphasis on flexibility, coordination, and efficiency of movement.
 Eight week course.